-Lod is a mixed Jewish-Arab city, about 15 km Southeast of Tel Aviv.
+Lod is one of the seven mixed Jewish-Arab cities in Israel, located about 15 km Southeast of Tel Aviv.
 In its diversity, Lod is a microcosm of Israel.
 While it has many challenges it has also seen a remarkable surge of activism over the last few years which is starting to create real change in the city.
-Since 2012 a large number of Israeli students and young adults have moved to Lod and are contributing to the development of the city in a variety of ways.
-There is real need in Lod and there are also social change initiatives which are a great platform for a Yahel program.
+Community leaders and activists have created community centres, youth programming, and other initiatives to support residents with the help of many volunteers, including students and young adults.
+There is real need in Lod and there are also social change initiatives which are a great platform for Yahel Fellows.

 SAMPLE VOLUNTEER PLACEMENTS IN LOD